vackosar/vackosar.github.io/_posts/2019-03-03-Thinkpad-P52-vs-HP-Zbook-15-G5-vs-Dell-Precision-7530.md

 ### Update on P52 2019-06-24
 - Battery issues were resolved during on-site support from Lenovo.
 Most probable cause was faulty power source, but the mainboard was fully removed during inspection (for no reason), so I cannot confirm the issue wasn't incorrectly attached connector or needed hard reset.
 - I will be ordering LTE modem and will attempt to install it either with on-site support or manually.

+### Update on P52 2019-11-02
+- Linux dmesg messages about "temperature above threshold" are gone after repaste.
+The service guy probably didn't put thermal paste in correctly.
+On top of that some of the screws are missing.
+Damned Lenovo service!
+- I posted about thermals in [P53 here](https://vaclavkosar.com/2019/11/02/Thinkpad-P53-vs-P52-Thermals.html).